attatae/b2hkv89/README.md

 Summary
 -------
-Kanban is a work-in-progress Trello clone I developed for a final project at [App Academy](http://appacademy.io), a 9-week Ruby on Rails and JavaScript web development intensive in San Francisco.
+Kanban is a work-in-progress Trello clone.

-Built with Ruby on Rails on the backend as a JSON API for Backbone.js on the frontend.
+Built with Ruby on Rails on the backend as a JSON API for Backbone.JS on the frontend.

 Notes
 -----